FIXTURES, FAUCETS AND FIXTURE FITTINGS

-Food-waste disposers shall be connected to a drain of not less than 11/2 inches (38 mm) in diameter.
+Food waste grinders shall be connected to a drain of not less than 11/2 inches (38 mm) in diameter.

 The discharge from a clothes washing machine shall be through an air break.

-Access shall be provided to circulation pumps in accordance with the fixture or pump manufacturer’s installation instructions.
+Access shall be provided to circulation pumps in accordance with the fixture or pump manufacturer's installation instructions.
 Where the manufacturer’s instructions do not specify the location and minimum size of field-fabricated access openings, an opening of not less than 12-inches by 12-inches (305 mm by 305 mm) shall be installed for access to the circulation pump.
 Where pumps are located more than 2 feet (610 mm) from the access opening, an opening of not less than 18 inches by 18 inches (457 mm by 457 mm) shall be installed.
 A door or panel shall be permitted to close the opening.
-The access opening shall be unobstructed and be of the size necessary to permit the removal and replacement of the circulation pump.
+In all cases, the access opening shall be unobstructed and be of the size necessary to permit the removal and replacement of the circulation pump.